Monday, December 23, 2024

 “Recently Nedyak sold a rare Gospel abroad.
 There are only a few of these in Ukraine.
 They are priceless.
 This book is not only a Holy letter, it is a statement that services were conducted in the Old Ukrainian language back in the 16th century.
 A simple woman transported this relic in a suitcase, not understanding what she was taking out of Ukraine.
 And the rare triptych that was sold, perhaps only by rare chance, fell into the hands of a virtuous Ukrainian collector,” says Daria.

-Who can cover all this “equipment”?
+Who can cover all these “equipment”?

 Recently, an exhibition was held at the Kyiv History Museum, where Nedyak also presented his exhibits from the Cossack period, in particular icons and the Gospel.
 The editors of StopCor sent a request to the Museum, asking what documents Nedyak provided regarding the property and their origin.
 But no one responded to journalists within the period established by law.